mateusoliveira43/docker-image-poetry/docs/wiki.md

 ### What are Layers?

 Layers are the instructions for creating and running a Container.
-Only the running Layer (the last one) can be modified.

 ### How that works?